-- Be between the ages of 18 and 35 years

-- Be a non-smoker for a least three months

-- Be fit and healthy with a BMI between 20 and 30

-- Have measurements of ovarian reserve (an indication of egg supply) obtained through an AMH blood test with a required result between 15-35.

-- Have no previous history of low ovarian response to ovarian stimulation for IVF

-- Have both ovaries in place

-- Have no personal history of transmissible diseases

-- Have no personal or family history of inheritable diseases

-- Have no polycystic ovarian disease

-- Have no history of Endometriosis

-- Have no fallopian tube disease
+- Be between the ages of 18 and 33 years (egg collection must be before 34th birthday) - Be a non-smoker for a least three months - Be fit and healthy with a BMI of at least 19 and under 28 - Have measurements of ovarian reserve (an indication of egg supply) obtained through an AMH blood test with a required result between 18 and 35.
+For results between 36 and 40 a scan will be required to determine eligibility. - Have no previous history of low ovarian response to ovarian stimulation for IVF - Have both ovaries in place - Have no personal history of transmissible diseases - Have no personal or family history of inheritable diseases - Have no polycystic ovarian disease - Have no history of Endometriosis - Have no fallopian tube disease and both tubes in place

 We need to check your eligibility very carefully to prevent the risk of spreading disease and inheritable illnesses.
-We want to give both you and your recipient (the women you will be donating to) the best chance of having a healthy baby.
+We want to give both you and any recipients of your donated eggs the best chance of having a healthy baby.
 You will be asked to complete a questionnaire and one of our doctors will ask you questions about your medical history and about your family's medical history.
 We will also, with your consent, write to your GP in case they have any information that may be relevant.